M16 rifle: M16A3

 The M16A3 is a modified version of the M16A2 adopted in small numbers by the U.S. Navy SEALs, Seabees, some US security units, and the Philippine National Police.
 It features the M16A1 selective fire control group providing "safe", "semi-automatic" and "fully automatic" modes, and type-specific markings on the magazine well.
-Otherwise, it is externally identical to the M16A2, and should not be conflated with rifles built by armorers using existing full-auto lower receiver assemblies, or M16A1s retrofitted with newer M16A2 furniture.
+Otherwise, it is externally identical to the M16A2.
+The M16A3 also had a removable carry handle by Colt’s international Models used for the M16A4, under the name Colt RO901/R0901 (see more in M16A4 section).